Social Justice Mediation Training May 13-17, 2019

 Why a social justice approach to mediation?

-This model is built upon theoretical frameworks grounded in the fields of Postcolonial Studies, Critical Race Studies, Multicultural Education, and Conflict Resolution.
-Its unique approach is not offered by any other training institute or trainers and has been utilized by over 100 campuses and organizations across the country.
-So far, over 3000 people have been trained in this model.
-It has been praised for preparing mediators to effectively respond to the realities of multicultural conflicts in organizations and communities.
+More than 4000 people have been trained in this model and it has been utilized by over 100 campuses and organizations across the country.
+It has been praised for preparing mediators to effectively respond to the realities of conflicts in diverse organizations and communities.